hfkroes/TreeCounter/README.md

 # TreeCounter by Kroes
-TreeCounter, a simple Android app made on MIT app inventor to count Ecosia searches and its impacts, free to use.
+TreeCounter, a simple Android app made on MIT app inventor to count Ecosia searches and roughly analyse its impacts, free to use.

 # How it looks
 ![preview](https://i.imgur.com/sPIWpPI.jpg)